-Ongoing challenges in mature markets weigh on the group's profitability
+High pre-provision profitability but ongoing challenges in mature markets weigh on the group's bottom-line

-The assigned Profitability score of baa2 is higher than that suggested by more recent data, reflecting our expectation of a gradual improvement in this factor and a positive adjustment to reflect the group's high pre-provision profitability and low earnings volatility, with net interest and fee income accounting for around 95% of the group's total income.
+We have revised downwards Santander's Profitability score to baa3 from baa2 as we no longer expect a gradual improvement in this factor over the outlook period.
+We maintained a positive adjustment to reflect the group's high pre-provision profitability and low earnings volatility, with net interest and fee income accounting for around 95% of the group's total income.
 Central bank measures in reaction to a further spread of the coronavirus could, however, exacerbate further the profitability pressure that many banks are under, particularly when combined with higher credit risk spreads, reduced bond and equity issuance, and stock market falls.